oatlog/oatlog/doc/planning_report/main.typ

 - We are not applying e-graphs to solve a specific problem, but rather improving e-graph technology itself
 - We are not concerned with performance on theoretical worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
-- We are not designing a logic programming / theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
+- We are not designing a logic programming/theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
 - We are not aiming to implement exactly all functionality present in egglog and eqlog.
 Specifically, we will not be implementing language features that do not make sense at compile time, such as printing